 GRANT PARISH 4-H SHOOTING SPORTS

 National 4-H Shooting Sports Champions!
-These Grant Parish 4-Hers achieved honors at the regional, state and national level in their respective disciplines.
-They are, from left: Clara Anderson, Recurve Archery; Dylan Whitstine, Shot Gun-Skeet; Colton Chandler, Shot Gun-Skeet; and Preston Parker, Rifle -Silhouette.
+These Grant Parish 4-Hers achieved honors at the regional, state, and national level in their respective disciplines.
+One of our goals from the beginning has been to have a safe and proper environment for our youth to receive training and practice within the parish.

 GRANT PARISH SHERIFF'S OFFICE

 Firearms and Qualification for the Grant Parish Sheriff's Department

 Firearm Safety and Concealed Carry Training Courses will be available. http://www.lsp.org/handguns.html

 Women, in fact, are the fastest growing demographic in hunting; they now account for as much as 15 percent of hunters nationwide, according to a study from the Fish and Wildlife Service.
 Across the country, the number of first-time adult male hunters declined by over 30 percent over the last 15 years, while the number of women hunting for the first time increased at roughly the same rate.

 If you are brand new to guns and want a safe introduction, this is the controlled environment you and your instructor are looking for.